waseemuddin/kubedoom-project-devops/README.md

-# Kube DOOM - 2023-24
-# Kube DOOM Project for learning purposes
+# Kube DOOM Project for Kubernetes learning purposes

-This is a fork of [storax/kubedoom](https://github.com/storax/kubedoom).
+This repo is contain about the Kube Doom project for learning and implementing the Kubernetes and Docker

+The credit goes to [iiDKx](https://github.com/iiDKx/kubedoom-prometheus)& [storax/kubedoom](https://github.com/storax/kubedoom).

  I've updated the Ubuntu and Kubernetes versions and included a metrics+monitoring k8s stack with Prometheus and Grafana.
 This is to help better visualize this demo.

+ The following steps by step guide is to implement the KubeDoom Project

+ <b>Prequistics Requirements</b>

 Install Kind quickly with:
 `./install-prereqs.sh`